cthoyt/cthoyt.github.io/index.md

 layout: home
 ---
 <img src="/img/headshot.jpeg" alt="Charles Tapley Hoyt" align="left" height="60" style="margin-right: 10px"/>
 My name is Charles Tapley Hoyt.
-I'm a bio/cheminformatician using biological knowledge graphs to generate biological hypotheses that assist in drug discovery and precision medicine.
+I'm a bio/cheminformatician at Harvard Medical School (remote from Germany) using biological knowledge graphs to generate biological hypotheses that assist in drug discovery and precision medicine.

 Here's some more details [about me](/about.md) and [my research](/research.md).
 My résumé can be found [here](https://github.com/cthoyt/resume/raw/master/main.pdf) and everything else on ORCID